 The Trusted, Use DNS, Use FQDN settings have limited effect on performance, provided that DNS is correctly set up.
 Internally there is a DNS cache in syslog-ng.
-(For details on these settings, see Administration Guide.)

 Depending on its exact configuration and the mix of log formats received, the largest SSB appliance can collect and index up to 100,000 messages per second (100k EPS) for sustained periods.

 This section describes how SSB indexes messages and stores data.
 It gives you insights to understanding and interpreting the search performance of SSB.

 File system directories organized per year and day of month (YYYY/MM-DD).

 Log messages are stored in a single file per day.
 There is also a file that lists index files (level 3) related to distinct time intervals inside the day.

 Index file that holds an ordered list of tokens processed when SSB received the logs.
 For each token there is a list of unique identifiers that points to the messages that contained the token.